Lactation consultant: Description

-Lactation consultants are trained to assist mothers in preventing and solving breastfeeding difficulties such as sore nipples and low milk supply.
+Lactation consultants are trained to assist parents in preventing and solving breastfeeding difficulties such as sore nipples and low milk supply.
 They commonly work in hospitals, physician or midwife practices, public health programs, and private practice.
 In the United States, lactation consultants are often nurses, midwives, nurse practitioners, and dieticians who have obtained additional certification.

 History and organization

-The IBLCE was founded by a group of La Leche League leaders who wanted to professionalize the skills they had developed while working with breastfeeding mothers.
+The IBLCE was founded by a group of La Leche League leaders who wanted to professionalize the skills they had developed while working with breastfeeding individuals.
 Candidates can choose various pathways to qualify, including options for current health professionals and volunteers, through college or university academic programs, or through mentoring.

 An International Board Certified Lactation Consultant (IBCLC) may use the post nominals IBCLC and/or RLC after their name.
 The International Lactation Consultant Association (ILCA) is the professional association for lactation consultants.

 IBCLCs undergo specialized training to assist families with breastfeeding, milk production issues, and pump management issues.
 IBCLCs must meet certification requirements for education and clinical experience, and pass an examination.
 IBCLCs must also re-certify every five years with 75 continuing education hours every five years or take an examination.

 Outcomes

-Exclusive and partial breastfeeding are more common among mothers who gave birth in IBCLC-equipped hospitals.
-In maternity hospitals, a ratio of one IBCLC for every 15 postpartum mothers is suggested.
+Exclusive and partial breastfeeding are more common among individuals who gave birth in IBCLC-equipped hospitals.
+In maternity hospitals, a ratio of one IBCLC for every 15 postpartum individuals is suggested.
 The U.S. Surgeon General recommends that all communities ensure access to services provided by IBCLCs.
-Evidence found that breastfeeding interventions including lactation consultants and counselors increased the number of women initiating breastfeeding.
+Evidence found that breastfeeding interventions including lactation consultants and counselors increased the number of individuals initiating breastfeeding.
+A systematic review on characteristics and outcomes of postpartum care found that when individuals receive care from a lactation consultant they are more likely to present higher rates of any breastfeeding at six months (but not at one or three months), and higher rates of exclusive breastfeeding at one or three months.